comp423-25s/comp423-25s.github.io/docs/demo_markdown.md

         index.md  # The documentation homepage.
         ...       # Other markdown pages, images and other files.

+## Code Snippets

+The following code snippet demonstrates line numbering as well as adding callout notes.

 ```python linenums="1"
 foo: string = "bar"